Representations of the symmetric group are decomposable in polynomial time

 { \secref{irreps}}: We review basics of representation theory of the symmetric group, including irreducible representations, their generators, the Gelfand--Tsetlin (GZ) algebra and its spectral properties for irreducible representations.

-{ \secref{rep2la}}: We detail how the problem of reducing an orthogonal matrix representation can be recast as \probref{blockdiag}.
+{ \secref{rep2la}}: We detail how the problem of reducing an orthogonal matrix representation can be recast {\addition in terms of linear algebra, in particular} as \probref{blockdiag}.

 { \secref{mult}}: We discuss how the GZ algebra can be used to solve \probref{multiplicities} via a joint spectrum problem involving commuting symmetric matrices.
-This also gives a way to reduce a representation into irreducible representations but cannot distinguish multiple copies of the same irreducible representation, that is, we compute the canonical representation.
+This also gives a way to reduce a representation into irreducible representations but cannot distinguish multiple copies of the same irreducible representation, that is, we {\addition only compute reduction to a} canonical representation.

-{ \secref{blockdiag}}: We discuss how irreducible representations involving multiple copies of the same irreducible representation can be reduced, leading to the solution of \probref{blockdiag}.
+{ \secref{blockdiag}}: We discuss how irreducible representations involving multiple copies of the same irreducible representation can be {\addition fully} reduced, leading to the solution of \probref{blockdiag}.

 { \secref{algorithm}}: We outline the algorithms for solving \probref{blockdiag} and \probref{multiplicities} and discuss briefly their practical implementation using floating point arithmetic.